 Smile can make you look thinner.
 In one study, participants were shown various photos of smokers and non-smokers, with those without smiles on their faces being rated heavier than the others.
 Put on your smile and the pounds will almost melt down from you.

 Smiling, whether natural or forced, creates a good mood and conveys a feeling of well-being.
-The brain is moved to secrete happiness hormones, even more than when consuming chocolate.
+The brain is moved to secrete happiness hormones, even more than when consuming chocolate or volunteering abroad.
 But you still don’t have to do without chocolate.
 Imagine how happy your brain should be when you enjoy chocolate AND smile at the same time!

 A confident smile conveys competence.
 Often smiling employees are highly regarded by colleagues and superiors and are more popular.
 In addition, they are seen as more capable employees than employees who are always in a bad mood.
 A simple smile could therefore serve as a shortcut to the next promotion.